supervisely/developer-portal/getting-started/python-sdk-tutorials/point-clouds/point-cloud-segmentation-with-2d-mask-guidance.md

 T^{\text{cam}_i}_{\text{velo}}
 $$

 Where _(u, v, z)_ are the final camera coordinates after the rectification and projection transforms.
-In order to transform from homogeneous image coordinates $\tilde{y}$ to true _(u, v, z)_ image coordinates y, we will need to normalize by the depth and drop the 1:
+In order to transform from homogeneous image coordinates _y_ to true _(u, v, z)_ image coordinates y, we will need to normalize by the depth and drop the 1:

 $$ y = \left( \frac{\tilde{u}}{z}, \frac{\tilde{v}}{z}, z \right) $$